Floor Jansen: Nightwish (2012–present)

-In 2018, Nightwish announced their Decades world tour, commemorating all of their works as a band.
-The second studio album with Jansen as lead vocalist, Human. :II: Nature., was released on 10 April 2020.
-After several cancellations and reschedulings due to COVID-19 concerns, Nightwish is currently touring for this album.

 Solo career (2020–present)

 Jansen performed her first solo concert in January 2020.
 Due to the restrictions during the COVID-19 pandemic, the final shows of the tour had to be postponed, and finally took place in summer 2021.
-On 2 August 2021, Jansen had confirmed in an interview that she is working on a solo album.
+On 2 August 2021, Jansen had confirmed in an interview that she was working on a solo album.
 The album has been aimed for a 2023 release.
 Jansen released her first single "Fire" on 25 March 2022.
 Her second solo single, "Storm", was released on 27 May 2022.
 Her third solo single, "Me Without You", was released on 8 September 2022.
 The fourth solo single called "Invincible" was released on 13 January 2023.
-The album, called "Paragon" was confirmed to be released on 24 March 2023.
+The album, called Paragon was released on 24 March 2023.

+Jansen was the opening act for Metallica in Amsterdam on 29 April 2023 at the last minute, when American heavy metal band Five Finger Death Punch had canceled their appearance that night.